Use this page after you have successfully installed Zoom. If you have not yet installed Zoom, please see this page.

 - What is the difference between a Zoom Meeting and a Zoom Webinar?

 The biggest difference between Meetings and Webinars at IWU is that everyone with a Zoom account can schedule a Meeting, while only Zoom Webinar license holders can schedule Webinars.
-Currently IWU has only two Webinar licenses.
+Currently IWU has only four Webinar licenses.
 Contact the IT support center, or Conference Services if you believe you need a webinar.

 Another major difference is capacity; IWU Zoom meetings can accommodate up to 300 attendees, while up to 1,000 attendees can participate in a webinar.

 More details about meetings and webinars can be viewed here.
 Please note that the Capacity listed on this Zoom KB page may not apply to educational institutions like IWU.